MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/localization/text.md

 > and select **Options > Build > Android Build** and ensure that the
 > **Fast assembly deployment** is NOT ticked.
 This option causes problems
 > with loading resources and should not be used if you are testing localized apps.

+For more information about Android localization, see [Android Localization](~/android/app-fundamentals/localization.md).

 #### Universal Windows Platform